 Hi, I’m Debbie

-Furthermore, the video titles and information gaps lead to lots of confusion.
+Then there’s the issue that video titles and information gaps lead to lots of confusion.

-In the past five hundred years, every time a group of people left British shores to set up home in a new country, they’ve named places and areas after the homes they left.
-When one town’s name is found in five English speaking countries, the scantily described video from seventy years ago can be difficult to place.
-There are a lot of items like that.
+For example, over the past five hundred years, every time a group of people left British shores to set up home in a new country, they’ve named places and areas after the homes they left.
+So the same names appear in different parts of the world.

 Local History Videos

-I learnt how to set up a WordPress site, which is no easy feat, by watching YouTube videos and doing lots of research.
-Then as time allows with work and family life, I’ve been creating pages to track down and promote videos from individual communities.
+I learnt how to set up a WordPress site, which is no easy feat, by watching and copying YouTube videos.

 It’s all been a process of experimentation, so you’ll find some pages better set out than others.